 This PDF is a convex combination, or weighted average, of the PDFs of the component distributions.
-The PDFs of the component distributions, as well as the mixture, are shown in Figure 2.
+The PDFs of the component distributions, and the mixture, are shown in Figure 2.

 The general problem of grouping data points into clusters, where data points in the same cluster are more similar than data points in different clusters, is known as clustering.
-Learning a mixture model is one approach to clustering, but we should mention that there are a number of other approaches, most notably an algorithm called K-means1.
+Learning a mixture model is one approach to clustering, but we should mention that there are a number of other approaches, most notably the K-means algorithm covered in class.